 - 1. Support all assertions with evidence from your sources. - 2.
 Use only primary and secondary sources.
 Tertiary sources are not allowed, ever. - 3.
-Provide a footnote or a parenthetical citation for all direct quotations, descriptions, paraphrases, and ideas from sources. - 4.
-Include a bibliography listing all sources used.
+Provide a footnote or a parenthetical citation for all direct quotations, descriptions, paraphrases, and ideas from sources, with the required info (author from bibliography plus page or section number). - 4.
+Include a bibliography listing all sources used, with all required info (author, title, publisher, year).